GalardoDev/samp-v-deathmatch/README.md

 # samp-v-deathmatch

-Feel free to use it, but there are some things that should be corrected.
+Feel free to use it,
+there are some things that should be corrected.